 Business Plan / Strategic Plan change recommendations or approval

-Permits and other regulatory requirements
+Permits and other regulatory requirements.

 The applicant will then work directly with Sales and Use Tax, Fire Department, Planning, Building, and Development Engineering division representatives to coordinate all permits, inspections, and other required elements of all project work.
 The Alliance Business Assistance Center can assist with navigating this process.

-***The Thornton Economic Development Office reimburses awardees based on proven total project cost.
+The Thornton Economic Development Office reimburses awardees based on proven total project cost.

 Reimbursement will occur once all approved project work is complete.
-Applicant must submit an itemized statement of expenses and paid invoices/receipts along with after photos and a copy of the Certificate of Occupancy and Business License.
+Applicant must submit an itemized statement of expenses and paid invoices/receipts along with “after” photos and a copy of the Certificate of Occupancy and Business License.

 Funding and Eligible Expenses

-Tier 1 - An initial grant up to $10,000 per business license holder and business location
+Tier 1 - An initial grant up to $10,000 per business license holder and business location.

-Tier 2 - Projects exceeding $10,000 can receive an additional $5,000 dollar grant with a 50/50 match, for a maximum grant award of $15,000 per business license holder
+Tier 2 - Projects exceeding $10,000 can receive an additional $5,000 dollar grant with a 50/50 match, for a maximum grant award of $15,000 per business license holder.

 Taxes and Fees: The city is required by federal tax law to report to the IRS any grant money awarded to a business above $600 as income.
 Sales and Use Tax, Permit, and Design Review Fees will be charged, as applicable.